xfoa/kali-kit/README.md

 # foax's Kali Kit

-This repo contains a collection of tools and drivers to get [Kali](https://kali.net) running on a DOS PC, and guides on how to set it up on real and emulated hardware.
+This repo contains a collection of tools and drivers to get [Kali](https://kali.net) running on an MS-DOS PC, and guides on how to set it up on real and emulated hardware.
 Kali is a program that tunnels IPX network traffic over TCP/IP, allowing old games and applications that use IPX to connect over networks that only support TCP/IP, including the internet.

 The programs and drivers collected here can be used directly from the `src/iso` directory, but the easiest way to get them onto a DOS machine with a CD-ROM drive is to create an ISO file using the included scripts.
 This can either be used with an emulator directly, or burned onto a CD to use with real hardware.
-The config files and guides included assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.
+The config files and guides included here assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.

 ## Building the ISO